Amrlxyz/new-website/_pages/about.md

 # Story of My Life

-If I have to describe myself in one word I would say im a **pragmatic** person.

 I always think of things in terms of practicality.
 I challenge a lot of ideas I encounter in life which had ultimately led me to taking on an engineering degree.

 Why Mechatronics?
 Robots are cool and I wanted to do a little bit of everything.